NVIDIA-AI-IOT/tao-toolkit-triton-apps/README.md

        --async \
        --output_path /path/to/the/output/directory
 ```
+The test dataset can be downloaded from https://www.kaggle.com/paramaggarwal/fashion-product-images-small.
+Before logining, you will need a Kaggle account.
-The results are generated in the `/path/to/the/output/directory/result.txt`.
+The inferenced results are generated in the `/path/to/the/output/directory/result.txt`.